A Quick-Start Guide to Restaurant Financial Statements

 The restaurant cash flow statement provides data on cash receipts and payments of the operating, investing, and financial activities of a restaurant for a stated period of time.

-The time period covered in the cash flow statement needs to be accompanied by the income statement, operations, and balance sheet to fully grasp the restaurant’s financial position.
+The income statement, operations, and balance sheet should also be prepared during the same time period covered in the cash flow statement to fully grasp the restaurant’s financial position.

 The cash flow is a net result of cash receipts and cash payments.

-If cash receipts are greater than cash payments, the result is a positive cash flow, also called Cash Inflow.
+If cash receipts are greater than cash payments, the result is a positive cash flow called Cash Inflow.
 A negative cash flow, also called a Cash Outflow, is the result of cash payments being greater than cash receipts.

 A cash flow statement is composed of 3 major activity categories: